Page contents

 Advocacy

-If you’re unsure or worried about navigating home adaptations, an advocate may be able to offer you support and guidance through the process.
+If you’re unsure or worried about navigating home adaptations, an advocate can offer you support through the process.

-Advocates help by representing you, your wishes and your goals, serving as an additional voice where you feel you may not be heard, or are worried you may not fully understand things.
+Advocates help by representing you, your wishes and your goals.
+They serve as an additional voice where you feel you may not be heard, or may not fully understand things.

-Advocates can be informal, such as a family member or friend, or they can be a third-party person who is specially appointed to represent you – also known as an independent advocate.
+Advocates can be informal, such as a family member or friend.
+They can be a third-party person who is specially appointed to represent you – also known as an independent advocate.
 You can find out more about independent advocates and whether it might be a good option for you on the Scottish Independent Advocacy Alliance’s website here.